Back in the Studio at CalArts

 This is the process that helps form artists and, over time, it's the same process that sustains them.
 It’s just that the risk increases as the exposure does...yet for me experimentation and “not-knowingness” is still the only pathway to growth.
 I had many powerful memories while in residence at CalArts.
 It's an apt moment to reach back to my student self.

-I’m starting for the first time to gaze back at the body of work made with an incredible family of dance artists, designers, composers & administrators over the past decade.
-I’m grateful for both the earliest and the most recent experimenting in the dance studios, hallways, hillsides and nooks & crannies of CalArts, with its workmanlike spaces and rebellious art ethic.
+As my company reaches its 10th anniversary season in February 2015 at BAM Fisher, I'm starting for the first time to gaze back at the body of work made with an incredible family of dance artists, designers, composers & administrators over the past decade.
+I'm grateful for both the earliest and the most recent experimenting in the dance studios, hallways, hillsides and nooks & crannies of CalArts, with its workmanlike spaces and rebellious art ethic.
 Being there affirmed again my voice and values as an artist.